Transform Your Home with These Leftover Granite DIY Projects

 Steps:

-4. Attach Handles: Select handles that complement the style of your granite and attach them securely to the sides with appropriate adhesive or hardware, depending on the thickness of your granite.
+4. Assign Handles – Choose the handles that will go well with your granite piece and fix them properly on the sides using the right type of adhesive or hardware, depending on the thickness of the granite.

-5. Seal the Granite: Apply a sealer to the granite to protect it from stains and enhance its natural beauty, following the product’s instructions for application and drying time.
+5. Protect the Garment – Use a sealer on the granite in order to safeguard it from stains and at the same time, bring out its natural beauty.
+Make sure to follow the product’s instructions for both application and drying time.

 Decorative Tray in Granite example